 Within 30 days after LARA received the complaint, the Department's investigative unit would have to report to the Director on the results of the investigation.
-If an investigation could not be completed within 30 days, for good cause shown, the Director could extend the time for filing a report.
+If an investigation could not be completed within 30 days, for good cause shown, the Director could extend the time in which a report could be filed.
 The total number of extensions granted would have to be included in LARA's annual report to the Legislature and the Governor.